realworldocaml/book/en/08-imperative-programming.md

 * `ref expr` constructs a reference cell containing the value defined by the expression `expr`.
-* `! refcell` returns the contents of the reference cell.
+* `!refcell` returns the contents of the reference cell.
 * `refcell := expr` replaces the contents of the reference cell.

 You can see these in action below.